Chang-Hwa/SSM_workflow/README.md

 Here I will use TropB, which is a flavin-dependent monooxygenase, as an example to go through the whole SSM_workflow.

 In my design, users need to run cells in sequential order (pressing the play button from top to down).
 In this demo, I will specify issues that you might face or need to be aware of during the process.
 Several steps will require you to upload files acquired from previous steps.
-However, uploading files is incorporated to avoid users from starting from the beginning if you workflow is interrupted for somehow reasons.
+However, uploading files is incorporated to avoid users from starting from the beginning everytime if your run is interrupted for somehow reasons.
 If you run the whole workflow consecutively and once you have uploaded files or have gotten files passed from the previous steps, you don't need to upload the files again theoretically.

 *Step I:*
 - "Install PyMol" may take minutes to complete and may report an error.
 You can ignore the error.